jo3-l/blog/content/posts/llms-and-swe.md

 [^1]: I characterize myself as a skeptic that has warmed more to the concept (and actively use coding agents these days.)
 I'm sure that some folks will call me stuck in the past, and some will call me a once-promising programmer turned vibecoder.
 That's OK, although the polarization of discourse makes me sad.

-Without doubt, there is some part of me that is saddened by the reduced need for writing code by hand.
-For many years, I enjoyed playing with and debating the shape of the code that I craft.
-Code is not merely a means to an end to me.
+Without doubt, there is a part of me that is saddened by the reduced need for writing code by hand.
+For many years, I enjoyed playing with and discussing the shape of the code that I write at a microscopic level.
+I took pleasure in learning trivia about the languages I use and closely following their development.
+There was a period in my life where, nearly every day, I would browse the open list of [TC39](https://github.com/tc39) proposals and read through the discussion comments.
+What I am trying to articulate is that code is not merely a means to an end to me: I love the feeling of writing and polishing code.

 Yet I also enjoy building things, and solving user problems.
-Many of my open-source contributions to the [YAGPDB project](https://yagpdb.xyz/) were motivated by (occasionally frustrating) support threads users in the community Discord and looking for patterns in the types of questions they raised.
+My first real open-source contributions (to a Discord bot called [YAGPDB](https://yagpdb.xyz)) were purely motivated by missing features that I wanted to use.
+The bot's codebase was in Go, a language totally foreign to me at the time, and I implemented my change purely by mimicking code that seemed related: copy, paste, tweak a few things until it did what I wanted.
+A LLM would probably have done a more thorough job :-) Later on, I did learn Go proper, but in large part my contributions remained rooted in user problems.
+After slogging through some support threads from users in the YAGPDB community Discord, I'd attempt to find patterns in the types of questions they raised, and repeat.

-Historically--until early this year, perhaps--my position was thus split.
+In this way, I think it's fair to claim that I am both a software craftsman and a builder.
+Historically--until early this year, perhaps--my position on LLMs and coding was split in two.
 With my craftsman hat on, I felt that I ought to reject LLM-assisted development, and feel only sadness about the direction of the industry.
 On the other hand, with my builder hat on, I felt that I should certainly try out LLM-assisted development.
 Yet whenever I did so I felt only frustration.
 The tool was slower than I imagined; it interrupted my train of thought; and it generated objective slop.
 I found it difficult to reconcile my experience with reports from respectable developers I follow.

 It eventually became clear to me that I was missing some nuance about how to work with LLMs effectively, but what this was I could not tell.
 But whenever I attempted to learn how to work with LLMs in a more principled way by looking for posts and guides on the web, I was swamped by a deluge of clearly AI-generated content.
 When even the official OpenAI and Anthropic documentation is AI-generated with minimal signs of human intervention, what am I to do?